 With that in mind, I present you with the best standing desks in Australia.
 Drum roll, please.

-The best Standing Desks In Australia For November 2024 Are:
+The best Standing Desks In Australia For 2025 Are:

 - Artiss^* – best if your budget is less than $350.

 * Indicates that I have a commercial relationship with the brand.
-I will receive a commission if you buy that desk through links on this page. ^ Indicates that I have personally assembled and tested the standing desk in my home office.
+I will receive a commission if you buy the desk through links on this page. ^ Indicates that I have personally assembled and tested the standing desk in my home office.

 Before I unpack each desk in detail, here are my controversial discoveries that standing desk manufacturers don’t want you to know: